tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 ## Related Projects
 #### Timetable Planning App
 The *Timetable Planning App* takes meeting planning further.
-In the *Timetable Planning App*, you will be abloe finalize the planing by defining the streches between the layout's stations and the modules on these stretches in the order they appear.
+In the *Timetable Planning App*, you will be able finalize the planing by defining the streches between the layout's stations and the modules on these stretches in the order they appear.
 From that you create timetabled lines, plan the trains, plan the circulation of rolling stock, make driver duties and can print the documentation needed for all participants.

-The Timetable Planning App is also an [open source project](https://github.com/tellurianinteractive/Tellurian.Trains.TimetablePlanningApp) and is under development.
+Currently, a lot of work is made on the [experimental version](https://github.com/fjallemark/TimetablePlanningApp) where the database structure and the printed documentation is evaluated based on planning actual meetings and user's feedback from those meetings.
+This version also can import XPLN-files.

+The [online version](https://github.com/tellurianinteractive/Tellurian.Trains.TimetablePlanningApp) is only a skeleton app and will not be further developed until the Module Registry has the required supporting features and the experimentat timetable planning app has all reports moved to web technology.